 As recreational and especially commercial drone usage continues to grow, protecting yourself and your equipment has never been more important.
 Whereas UAV insurance is fairly new to the market, it is extremely smart to consider and stay ahead of the curve.

-If you are piloting a UAV for business use, there is plenty of reason to get your drone insured.
+If you are piloting a UAV for business use, there are plenty of reasons to get your drone insured.